camiloribeiro/cdeasy/README.md

     - https://docs.docker.com/installation/windows/

-You will also need to use docker-compose here, but I don't know a simple way to do that :( try googling or check this stackoverflow thread:
+You will also need to use docker-compose here, but I don't know a simple way to do that :( try to google or check this stackoverflow thread:

     - http://stackoverflow.com/questions/29289785/how-to-install-docker-compose-on-windows